 If you’re interviewing at a not-for-profit, naming career advancement as motivation maybe isn’t the wisest idea.
 Or if you're interviewing for a position at a bank, stating a crusade against Uncle Sam probably won't get you the gig.
 You should always tailor your answer to the company's beliefs and business objectives.

 And if you can't align your reasons for wanting to work there with their reasons for being in business, maybe it isn't the best fit.

 2. Incorporate your successes

-Are you applying to a role at a tech start up that specializes in app creation and you simply LOVE TECH!?
-Well, stating you want to work there because you go crazy for the latest gadget isn't enough to get hired.
+Are you applying to a role at a tech startup that specializes in app creation and you OMG SIMPLY LOVE TECH?!
+Stating you want to work there because you go crazy for the latest gadget isn't enough to get hired.

 In this scenario, you need to demonstrate how you're particularly passionate about applications.
 Do you have previous professional OR personal experience creating an app?
-What got you excited about the problem that needed to be solved, what challenges did you face during the process, what was the outcome?
+What got you excited about the problem that needed to be solved?
+What challenges did you face during the process?
+What was the outcome?
 Elaborating on your passions by providing quantifiable and verifiable proof of your successes is an asset on your side.

 So, when they asked you why you applied, your answer may sound something like, "I love tech, but I especially love programming.
 It's so exciting for me to discover new ways to solve every day problems.
 Last year, I created an app that......"

-4. NEVER use money as your motivator
+3. NEVER use money as your motivator

+It's almost a full time job looking for a job, yet finding one you love is worth the work.
 Are you working with a staffing agency to find your next IT job?